- Academic Affairs

 - University Counsel

 Please check back for updates for upcoming groups.
-You may also check out our Fall Semester 2017 Workshops by clicking here.
+You also can check out our psychoeducational workshops here.

 Additional Group Information

 • All groups are confidential and facilitated by a Student Counseling Center clinician

 • Please contact us at 410-328-8404 if you would like more information

 Group counseling is one form of therapy offered by the Student Counseling Center.
 In group counseling, approximately eight to 10 people meet with one or two clinicians from SCC.
 The clinician(s) facilitate the group.

 Group members are encouraged to talk with each other, share their problems, and provide feedback and support to other members.
 Group counseling provides a safe, confidential place in which members can honestly share their thoughts, feelings, and reactions to other people as well as try out new ways to interact with others.

 For many problems, group counseling can be more helpful than individual counseling.
 Many people struggle with feeling alone in experiencing their problems.
 Most people benefit from hearing other people’s experiences and are relieved to find that they are not alone.

 Group counseling also provides individuals with a group of people who care about and feel connected with each other.
 It is a setting separate from other aspects of your life (i.e., school, work, family) where you can talk openly about your problems with other people who are also struggling with similar problems.